bitsofcotton/goki_check_cc/README.md

 # Context
 This program is inspired from re-focus photo softwares.
-And around this, there's preceders that many approach to get bump maps with certain conditions (such as multiple camera conditions, or, with layered objects, or, spherical, or, etcetc).
+And around this, there's many preceders that many approach to get bump maps with certain conditions (such as multiple camera conditions, or, with layered objects, or, spherical, or, from movie, etcetc).
 (And I have no clue which is a correct official page, no hyperlink from here.).
 This get bump maps in a different way.